 Since we haven’t heard back from the hospitals and/or shelters declining these types of materials, we understand we may be being a bit over protective, but we just wanted to get the word out, before it was a 100% must.
 So right now, will the kids still love those cards, YES.
 Will the hospitals or shelters still accept those cards, probably.
 Do we still want those types of cards?
 The answer to that is A BIT FUZZY right now.
 We’ll accept them, but we’d LOVE it if you could avoid those materials.
 Either way, to be on the safe side, we updated the Supplies list on our How-To page to only include supplies that will work best for the children.

-To see more pictures and stories, please check out our website www.cardzforkidz.org; like us on Facebook; follow us on Twitter and Instagram; visit our Google+ or LinkedIn pages!
+To see more pictures and stories, please check out different pages of our website www.cardzforkidz.org; like us on Facebook; follow us on Twitter and Instagram; visit our LinkedIn page!
 Also, check out some of our videos on YouTube!